jposada202020/CircuitPython_uplot/docs/quick_start.rst

-A small tour for microplot.
+A small tour explaining microplot.

 Plot Usage
 =============
-We start importing some fundamental libraries for plot to operate
+We start by importing some fundamental libraries for the plot library to operate

 .. code-block:: python

     import board
-    import displayio
     from circuitpython_uplot.plot import Plot

-For reference, screen in CircuitPython are defined from left to right and up to bottom.
-This means that our (x=0, y=0) will be in the left upper corner of the screen.
+For reference, screens in CircuitPython are defined from left to right and top to bottom.
+This means that our (x=0, y=0) coordinates would be in the left upper corner of the screen.
-For boards or feather with a integrated screen the following statement will initiate the scree
+For boards or feathers with an integrated screen the following statement will initiate the screen

 .. code-block:: python

     display = board.DISPLAY

-For other displays please consult the right support library
+For other displays please consult their support library

-We add the plot area. in this case we are selecting the whole screen as our plot area
+After this, we are ready to add the plot area.
+The following code will create a plot area that will cover the whole screen.
+However you can select any area of the screen.

 .. code-block:: python

     plot = Plot(0, 0, display.width, display.height)

-The Plot will be used to display our graphics.
+The plot object will be used to display our graphics.
 The position and the size of the plot area could vary.
 This allows us to have more than 1 plot at the same time in the screen.
-Every one of them with different characteristics or graphs.
+Each one of them can have different characteristics or graphs according to your needs.

-Options available are:
+Options available to customize the plot area are:
     * width: width of the plot area
     * height: height of the plot area
-    * backround_color: Allows to change the background color.
+    * background_color: allows you to change the background color.
 The default is black.
-    * box_color: Allows to change the box color.
-Default is white.
+    * box_color: allows you to change the box color.
+This default is white.
     * padding: allows the user to give the plot area a pad.
 This is helpful if you are planning to include text and legends in the axes.
     * scale: scale of the plot.
 This will allow a plot to be scaled up at a user defined rate.
-This is currently only available for logging and bar plots.
+This is only available for logging and bar plots.

-We tell the microcontroller to display our plot:
+We then tell the microcontroller to display our plot:

 .. code-block:: python

     display.show(plot)

-And that is it you know have a plot area to add amazing graphs!
+And this is how to build a plot area to add amazing graphs!

 .. image:: ../docs/readme.png